Aiden Thomas

-Aiden Thomas (born July 14, c.1989) is an American author of young adult novels, best known for the book Cemetery Boys which was a New York Times bestseller and won numerous awards, including best of the year recognition from the American Library Association, Publishers Weekly, Barnes & Noble, NPR and School Library Journal.
+Aiden Thomas (born July 14, c.1989) is an American author of young adult novels.
+He (Note: Thomas uses he/they pronouns.
+This articles uses he/him pronouns for consistency.) is best known for the novel Cemetery Boys which was a New York Times bestseller and won numerous awards, including best of the year recognition from the American Library Association, Publishers Weekly, Barnes & Noble, NPR and School Library Journal.

 Early life and education

 Thomas was born in Oakland, California, and received a BA in English and a MFA in creative writing from Mills College.

 Personal life

 He is of Cuban and Mexican heritage.

 From 2007 to 2010, he attended Mills College, majoring in English and Psychology.
 While there, he rowed crew.
-The practices were at 5am, and he was always sleepy, so the coxswain called him "aidenschmaiden" which he later used for his Twitter username.
+The practices were at 5am, and he was always sleepy, so the coxswain called him "aidenschmaiden", which he later used for his Twitter username.

 In 2011, he trained as a EMT and nearly completed a year before suffering from an accident.

 In 2012–2013, he completed a post baccalaureate at Portland State University, studying English.

 In 2013–2015, he completed an MFA in Creative Writing at Mills College, where he had 5 stories published and his thesis became the basis of a later book, Lost in the Never Woods.

 Thomas lives in Portland.
 He is transgender and uses he/they pronouns.